The Podolian Nights

 Introduction by Adam Kirsch

-A new translation of the classic tales based on Eastern European folk tradition and rabbinical wisdom, which continue to offer inspiration, advice and enjoyment
+A new translation of the classic tales based on Eastern European folk tradition and rabbinical wisdom, offering inspiration and advice to readers of all faiths for over 200 years

 Rabbi Nachman of Bratslav (1772-1810) was born in what is now Ukraine, into a rabbinical family.
 Initially rejecting the family legacy of leadership in the Jewish community, he later accepted his role and became an influential spiritual teacher, reinvigorating the Hasidic tradition to which he was heir.
 He is particularly remembered for his creative parables, which draw on the folktales of Eastern Europe to communicate spiritual and moral lessons applicable to people of all faiths.